AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/private-dist.md

-# Create a Private Link
+# Create a Private Distribution Link

 ## Overview
 You can choose to create a private link to share your add-on with others for use or testing by following the instructions outlined in this section.